Summer Research and Outreach Fellow

 The skills listed below are a wish list, thus we respect individuals will use this role as a way to develop these skills and demonstrate their growth throughout the job.

-• Must have completed at least one year of a physics, engineering physics, astronomy, computer science, mathematics, geology, or chemistry major.
-Alternatively, those pursuing an education degree could qualify with sufficient courses in some of the above sciences.
+- Must have completed at least two years of a physics, engineering physics, astronomy, computer science, mathematics, geology, material science, or chemistry major.
+However, those pursuing a concurrent education degree could be considered following completion of a single year.

-• An interest in physics, astronomy, and science research, outreach, and/or education.
+- An interest in physics, astronomy, geology, chemistry, materials science, biochemistry, health science, science research, outreach, and/or education.

 Learning Plan

-Each MI Fellow will have the unique opportunity to experience research from a scientific pursuit, and a pedagogical lens through which they will be mentoring MI Scholars in what will likely be their first experience in research.
-This position also allows for clear impact on the Kingston community by sharing many of the skills developed above with an even younger generation.
+Each Fellow will have the unique opportunity to experience research from a scientific pursuit, and a pedagogical lens through which they will be mentoring Scholars in what may be their first experience in research.
+This position also allows for clear impact on the Kingston and broader community by sharing many of the skills developed above with a large cohort of an even younger generation.
+These kids will very likely pursue science study in undergrad, and we have received feedback that this experience increases their interest in pursuing those studies at Queen’s University.
+Past Scholars have also shared with us their continued success in science education, including students that have won prestigious national scholarships and admission to Ivy League institutions.
 In addition to working with a team of world-leading physicists that includes the co-winner of the 2015 Nobel Prize for Physics, Dr. Arthur B. McDonald, the successful candidate may have the opportunity to visit exclusive research facilities such as SNOLAB during their stay with MI.
-They will be supported by an administrative team, will report to MI’s Education & Outreach Officer, and will have opportunities to meet with both MI’s Scientific Director, Dr. Tony Noble, and Director of External Relations, Edward Thomas.
-Finally, there would be financial support available to have the MI Fellow attend a conference to present their work, likely in the Fall or Winter.
+They will be supported by an administrative team, will report to MI’s Manager for Education & Public Outreach and/or C2MCI’s Program and Training Coordinator, and will have contact with MI’s and C2MCI’s Scientific Directors, Dr. Tony Noble and Dr. Cathleen Crudden respectively, and Associate Director of External Relations, Edward Thomas.
+Finally, there would be financial support available to have the Fellow attend a conference to present their work, likely in late Summer, or in Fall or Winter of 2025-2026.
+In the past students have presented at the Canadian Astroparticle Physics Summer Student Talk competition at SNOLAB held in August, the Canadian Conference for Undergraduate Women in Physics, and the Congress for the Canadian Association of Physicists.

 Research Projects